dawidkotarba/interview_questions/java.md

 - Exceptions translation
 - Overloading vs overriding vs hiding
 - Rules of overloading
+- Can static method be overloaded?
+What is hiding?
+What will happen if extending class will define the non-static method with the same name?
 - Difference between object and primitive?
 - How to observe polymorphism in Java?
 Provide an example
 - Can interface have methods implemented?